cliff42/anchor-kit/README.md

 }
 ```

+### Elements

 **Anchor positions:**

 <img width="573" height="449" alt="Screenshot 2025-12-15 at 2 39 05 AM" src="https://github.com/user-attachments/assets/4d92d418-e021-4fd9-a0be-926976b7ba01" />

 Above are the various options for `anchor` points within the grid system.
 Each section you make can be broken down into a 3x3, as shown.

+Anchors represent the core layout system for the anchor-kit library (as well as its namesake).
+All elements in the user-defined layout tree are positioned relative to these anchor positions.
+Any of the anchor positions can also be nested within each other, allowing for enormous flexibility when aligning elements within anchor-kit GUIs.

 ```
 ui.anchor(<AnchorPosition>, <Style>, |closure|)